In this article, I’ll walk you through exactly how to fix the blinking red light on your Spectrum Wi-Fi router.

 If that doesn’t work, we’ll proceed to look for issues with the ethernet cable connecting the devices, and with your home wiring.

 If your internet isn’t back on by that point, I’ll leave you with a few shortcuts and tips for your call with Spectrum customer support.

-These instructions assume you have one of Spectrum's most common routers, which in 2022 are the Wave 2 and WiFi 6 models.
-These routers are very simple; they only have one light, which is either red or blue depending on connection status.
-You should recognize yours in the picture below:
+These instructions assume you have one of Spectrum's most common routers, which in 2023 are the Wave 2 and WiFi 6 models.
+These routers are very simple; they only have one light on the exterior, which is either red or blue depending on connection status.
+Identify which you have using the illustration below:

 1. Check if there is an ongoing outage in your area

 Before you even touch the router, pull out your smartphone and check Spectrum’s outage page.

 There are a number of websites online that show up if you Google “Spectrum outage.”
 None of these websites know for sure if Spectrum is down; they just make estimates based on user complaints.